saren-springer/introns-3Dgenome/chromoMaps/chromoMap.md

 Generate a chromoMap to visualize features of interest in each chromosome based on an input chromosomes.bed file and a text file with annotations of interest.

 ## Prior Use
-The following code was previously leveraged in Springer-Fleck et al. to visualize the distribution of rare intron classes per chromosome.
+The following code was previously leveraged in Springer, Fleck et al. to visualize the distribution of rare intron classes per chromosome.
 The resulting chromoMap can be found in Figure.
 1E.

 ## Input Files